 eBay almost never report back on the results of their individual investigations but it’s quite clear that there was something dodgy with that account and in all likelihood, someone has probably hacked the poor seller’s account.

-Be careful out there and maintain a healthy level of skepticism.
+Be careful out there and maintain a healthy level of scepticism.
 Better be safe than sorry.

 That’s it.
 You’ve made it to the end!